QwertyThinkNo/SMS-API-Free-Python/README.md

-# API for Free SMS using Python
+# Using Free SMS API with Python
  A piece of code to send an SMS to your mobile phone using the Free SMS API service.
- This example use Urllib3, so it's work fine with Python 3.
+ This script use Urllib3, so it's work with Python 3.

 ## Why use Free API ?